mkurecka/ai-multichat/API_DOCUMENTATION.md

 **Obtaining a JWT:**
 Currently, the **only implemented method** to obtain a JWT for API usage is via the **Google OAuth 2.0 flow**.
 There is no standard username/password login endpoint (like `/api/login_check`) configured for the API.

+**JWT Token Refresh:**
+When a JWT token is about to expire, you can refresh it using the token refresh endpoint (see Authentication Endpoints section below).

 **Google OAuth 2.0 API Flow (Primary Method):**
 Users must authenticate via Google specifically for the API to obtain a JWT.